Clermont-Ferrand: Sport

-A racing circuit, the Charade Circuit, close to the city, using closed-off public roads held the French Grand Prix in 1965, 1969, 1970 and 1972.
-It was a daunting circuit, with such harsh elevation changes that caused some drivers to be ill as they drove.
+A racing circuit close to the city, the Charade Circuit, using closed-off public roads, held the French Grand Prix in 1965, 1969, 1970 and 1972.
+It was a daunting circuit, with such harsh elevation changes that some drivers became ill as they drove.
 Winners included Jim Clark, Jackie Stewart (twice), and Jochen Rindt.

-Clermont-Ferrand has some experience in hosting major international sports tournaments such as the FIBA EuroBasket 1999.
-The city has been the finish of Tour de France stages in 1951 and 1959, and will host the start of the 2023 Tour de France Femmes.
+Clermont-Ferrand has some experience in hosting major international sports tournaments, including the FIBA EuroBasket 1999.
+The city was the finish of Tour de France stages in 1951 and 1959, and hosted the start of the 2023 Tour de France Femmes.

-The city is also host to a rugby union club competing at international level, ASM Clermont Auvergne, as well as Clermont Foot Auvergne, a football club that has competed in France's second division, Ligue 2, since the 2007–08 season.
-In 2021/22. they will compete in Ligue 1 for the first time in the history of the club.
+The city is also home to a rugby union club competing at international level, ASM Clermont Auvergne, as well as Clermont Foot Auvergne, a football club that has competed in France's top tier, Ligue 1, since the 2021/22 season.

 In the sevens version of rugby union, Clermont-Ferrand has hosted the France Women's Sevens, the final event in each season's World Rugby Women's Sevens Series, since 2016.